Coder-B98/configure-ad/README.md

 <img src="https://i.imgur.com/i9Tk1uA.png"/>
 </p>
 <p>
-From the network interface page click on ip configurations and then ipconfig1 to set the ip to static.
+From the network interface page click on ip configurations and then ipconfig1 to set the IP to static.
 </p>
 <br />